oarc-cs/sge-job-scripts/nb6.md

 The job script `nb6.sh` enables you to launch a jupyter notebook on the CentOS 6 compute node that can be connected your local computer's browser using ssh port forwarding via Hoffman2 cluster's login node (login1 in the following example).
-While the script itself is short, additional command lines need to be issued, as instructed below.
+While the script itself is short, additional commands need to be issued, as instructed below.

 ## Step 1